djsantos/Mount-Snow/README.md

-	this is a wire frame for creating a tweet returns home on success and otherwise displays the problem -home.ejs now displays tweets properly
--favorites.ejs, followers.ejs, following.ejs, lists.ejs, profile.ejs, and settings.ejs were added
+	this is a wire frame for creating a tweet returns home on success and otherwise displays the problem -home.ejs now displays tweets properly me.ejs now displays the tweets made by the user -favorites.ejs, followers.ejs, following.ejs, lists.ejs, profile.ejs, and settings.ejs were added -all veiws
--all veiws
 	gained a line to display the currently logged in username and the main navigation was changed to be the same on every page